Back of House to Back to School: Judice Finishes Bachelor's Through Comeback Scholar Program

 With her advisor’s guidance, Judice realized UL Lafayette’s Bachelor of General Studies online degree program would be a great fit for her goals.

-"General studies was the best use of the classes that I had taken and gave me the freedom to take classes that had to do with the career route I was taking,” she says.
+"General studies was the best use of the classes I had taken.
+It gave me the freedom to take classes that relate to the career route I was taking,” she says.
 “The ability to do everything fully online was huge for me.
 I wouldn't have been able to finish if it weren't for that opportunity.”

 Judice started slowly, taking one full-semester, 16-week course at a time.
 Eventually, she found her rhythm by pairing 16-week courses with consecutive 8-week sessions.

-“I was never in more than two classes at a time, because I was still working full time and was pregnant with my son,” she says.
+“I was never in more than two classes at a time, because I was working full time and pregnant with my son,” she says.
 “It was super doable.”

 But once her son was born, Judice hit pause once more and shifted her focus to family.